-I hereby certify that the above information is true and correct to the best of my knowingly falsifying the information contained herein may affect the (select on certification or DCA Balanced Housing Program funding or HMFA UHORP/MC e: Municipality's substantive
+I hereby certify that the above information is true and correct to the best of my knowledge.
+I understand that knowingly falsifying the information contained herein may affect the (select one: Municipality's substantive certification or DCA Balanced Housing Program funding or HMFA UHORP/MONI/CHOICE funding).

+Nome (Type or Drint)

 Name (Type or Print)

--

 Title/Municipality

-5.4

 Signature Date